 Unfortunately, Google does not support multi-room audio for other things you might like.
 Podcasts, for example, can only be played on a single device.
 Alarms and timers are also limited to the device they're requested on.
 If you set a timer using a Google Home in the kitchen, it won't carry through to the other Google Home/Nest speakers in the lounge or bedroom, for example, which is a shame as such a functionality would be useful.

 Enabling multi-user support and family controls

 With multiple Google Home devices around the house, it's reasonable to assume that you'll have several people with access to them.
-Google Home is capable of supporting multiple users with a few simple setup steps.
+Google Home/Nest devices are capable of supporting multiple users with a few simple setup steps.